 Quick action can be the difference between life and death in a case of GI stasis, so it’s important to be aware of the signs and symptoms to look out for.

 The first symptom you might notice with stasis is that your bun seems lethargic, has a decreased appetite, and isn’t producing as much poo.
 If you notice that your rabbit is in pain and refuses to eat, this could be a sign that the stasis is progressing and you should take them to the vet immediately.
-Because bunnies are a prey animal in the wild, they are programmed to hide all signs of weakness and pain, even if they’re suffering.
+Because bunnies are a prey animal in the wild, they're programmed to hide all signs of weakness and pain, even if they’re suffering.
 Just because your bun is acting strong doesn’t mean everything is fine.

 Another important sign of stasis is your bunny’s cecotropes.
 Cecotropes are the waste product of a functioning cecum and in a healthy bun, they may look a little like poo.
 Most bunnies will eat their own cecotropes because they’re full of nutrients.
 But in a bunny suffering from stasis, these cecotropes may be runny or look like pudding.
-Don’t be fooled by thinking this waste product is diarrhea – they’re actually a serious sign of GI stasis progressing in your bun.
+Don’t be fooled by thinking this waste product is diarrhea - it's actually a serious sign of GI stasis progressing in your bun.

 In addition to these, other symptoms of stasis include: